 Genealogists often find that solving a mystery simply reveals at least one more, and that has been the case with Mary Atcherley.
 After discovering that she married, I have found no further records relating to her!
 Although Charles Delano was recorded on the 1860 US census, still at Ottawa, Mary was not.
 That census, incidentally, shows that Charles was living with Oranzo Leavins (actually Leavens, no doubt the ‘O Leavins’ who was running the hotel with Loring Delano in 1850) and Oranzo’s wife Sarah.
 Sarah was in fact Charles Delano’s mother – she had married Oranzo Leavens on 27 Jan 1853, following Loring Delano’s death.

 Sarah was not the only member of the Delano family to take a second spouse.
 On 10 June 1861, in Wisconsin, the widowed Charles Delano married Hannah Sarah Coudry.
-So now, instead of looking for a record of the death or marriage of Mary Atcherley, I need to find one for the death or burial of Mary Delano, probably in Ottawa, Ohio, between her marriage and the subsequent US census (1 June 1860).
+So my original quest, for a record of the death or marriage of Mary Atcherley, has turned into a hunt for a record of the death and/or burial of Mary Delano (probably in Ottawa, Ohio, between her marriage and the subsequent US census on 1 June 1860.)
 I wonder what happened to her, that she died so young?

-By 1 June 1860, Philip Roger Atcherley was settled, with his family, in Newark, Ohio – but it is quite possible that he did not go there directly from Ottawa.
+By 1 June 1860, Philip Roger Atcherley was settled, with his wife and surviving children, in Newark, Ohio – but it is quite possible that he did not go there directly from Ottawa.
 The Missouri State Gazetteer and Business Directory of 1860 (containing information gathered during the previous year?) included an entry for “Ballew & Achorley, dry goods dealers.”